Nezumi72/batch_render_helper/README.md

 ![](images/output_operators_1.png)

 The `Test Output` operator allows you to verify all filenames that will be used prior to any render.
 The `Render` operator begins rendering all selected frames.
+The `Gen Batch File Commands` operator will create the basic commands required for performing a background render.

 [Back to Contents](#contents)

 # Basic Operation

-# Setting Loop Controls
+# Setting Scene Controls

 After adding 1 or more scenes to be rendered: